CirdanOfMithlond/AD-ORDINEM/README.md

 ## Maintainer

-This repository is maintained by Luca Arrighi as the primary maintainer of the AD-ORDINEM architecture.
+This repository is maintained by Cirdan as the primary maintainer of the AD-ORDINEM architecture.